-To be eligible for the Red-White-Red Card for Self-employed Key Workers application, your self-employed occupation in Austria must create macroeconomic benefit for the country; it could be achieved by falling into these criteria:
+To be eligible for the Red-White-Red Card for Self-employed Key Workers application, your self-employed occupation in Austria must create macroeconomic benefit for the country; it could be achieved by meeting these criteria:

-- Your investment capital is minimum of 100.000 EUR or
+- Your investment capital is a minimum of 100.000 EUR or

 - Your business creates new jobs or secures existing jobs in Austria or

 - Your establishment involves the transfer of know-how and the introduction of new technologies or

-- Your business will bring considerable significance for the entire region
+- Your business brings considerable significance for the entire region

 Start-up Founder requirements

 You can set up a start-up in Austria only if your goal is to establish a company to develop and launch innovative products, services, processing methods, or technologies on the market.
 Additional requirements:

 - Submit a consistent business plan for establishing and running that company

-- You will personally exert a controlling influence on the management of the newly set-up company
+- You carry out a controlling influence on the management of the newly set-up company

-- The company’s capital must be minimum 50.000 EUR, with an equity share of at least 50 %
+- The company’s capital must be 50,000 EUR and above, with an equity share of at least 50%

 - Score a minimum of 50 points according to the following criteria with a maximum of 85 points

 You can see a point system here as well as a complete list of required documents.